Still-not-found/suitecrm/README.md

 mariadb_secure_installation
 This script will set the MariaDB root password, disable remote root login and remove anonymous users.
 We suggest answering every question with the character ‘Y’ for yes.

+Step 5: Create a Database for SuiteCRM
+First, Log in to your MariaDB console with the following command:

+mysql -u root -p
+Provide your MariaDB root password when prompt then create a database and user using the following command:

+MariaDB [(none)]> CREATE DATABASE suitecrmdb;
+MariaDB [(none)]> GRANT ALL PRIVILEGES ON suitecrmdb.* TO 'suitecrm'@'localhost' IDENTIFIED BY 'strong-password';
+Next, flush the privileges and exit from the MariaDB console with the following command:

+MariaDB [(none)]> FLUSH PRIVILEGES;
+MariaDB [(none)]> EXIT;